getcellm/cellm/README.md

 ## Development

-For build instructions with Visual Studio or command line, see our [Development Guide](https://docs.getcellm.com/get-started/development).
+For build instructions with Visual Studio or command line, see our [development guide](https://docs.getcellm.com/get-started/development).

 ## Why did we make Cellm?
 A friend was writing a systematic review paper and had to compare 7,500 papers against inclusion/exclusion criteria.
 We thought this was a great use case for LLMs but quickly realized that individually copying papers in and out of chat windows was a total pain.
 This sparked the idea to make an AI tool to automate repetitive tasks for people who would rather avoid programming.